Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         direct the user to the game page.
     Parameters:
         Username, Password
-    return values:
+    Return values:
         None.
     List of tests for verifying each access method:
         User_Login Test 1:
         Use case name:
-            Verify login credentials via User_Account table query.
+            "Successful Login"
         Description:
-            Verify that a user with valid login credentials is granted access to the rest of the application.
+            Verify that a user with valid login credentials is granted access to the application.
         Pre-conditions:
             The user must be registered via the 'Create Account' page, and must provide valid login credentials.
         Test steps: